-- Do you have a list of preferred devices the app should support?
+- Do you have a list of preferred devices the mobile app should support?

-- Do you already have use cases, wireframes, clickable prototypes?
+- Do you already have use cases, wireframes, or clickable prototypes?
 Add links if you have any.

 - What is the minimum set of features for the first release?

-This chapter should show your vision and preferences about the technical side of the project:
+This subsection should show your vision and preferences about the technical side of the project: